We want you to get the care you deserve.

 fear of taking up space

-feeling safe in vulnerbility
+feeling safe in vulnerability

 adult children of immature parents